 Such ITC claims ideally belong to the branch since it ultimately consumes or uses the capital goods, input services or inputs.
 Thus, the Form GST ITC-02A is used to transfer such unutilised ITC to the newly established branch.

 ITC-02A contains details of both the transferor and transferee such as GSTIN, legal name and trade name.

 It also contains a table showing the details of ITC to be transferred, as given below:

 Having unutilised balance in the Electronic Credit is not merely enough.
 The same should also be matched, i.e., the respective supplier should also upload the invoice details in GSTR-2A against which ITC is claimed.

-The ITC rules allow the claim of provisional ITC up to 10% of the eligible ITC in GSTR-2A.
+The ITC rules allow the claim of ITC only to the extent of eligible ITC in GSTR-2B.
 Such ITC cannot be transferred.

 The transferor of ITC must follow the below steps.

 Step 1: Log in to the GST portal with valid credentials and navigate to the ITC-02A page.

 From the homepage, go to Services > Returns > ITC Forms